← Back to Blog

 • Export rejection -- importing countries test for residues

 On our farms, we maintain chemical carencia records for every application, tracking exactly which products were applied, when, and on which plots, to ensure no cherry is harvested before its waiting period expires.
+I have seen producers lose entire export containers because of residue violations.
+When a buyer in Japan or the EU rejects your coffee for residue levels, that relationship is very hard to recover.

 Data-Driven Monitoring